shreya21p/prizm/README.md

 - Starbucks' #SpreadTheCheer campaign was hijacked live, on a public screen, by a UK tax backlash nobody on the team anticipated.
 - Entenmann's tweeted a trending hashtag without checking it was a murder trial verdict.

 None of these were bad actors.
-They were good-faith communicators who never saw the gap coming. **That's the 84% Prism is built for.**
+They were good-faith communicators who never saw the gap coming. **That's the 84% prizm is built for.**

 ---

 ## The Solution

-Prism is a three-stage pipeline.
-Each stage answers a question the previous one can't.
+Prizm is a three-stage pipeline.
 | Stage | Answers | Status |
 |---|---|---|
 | **1.
 Source Check** | Is this claim well-supported, contested, or unverifiable? | 🔨 Planned |
 | **2.
 Context Collapse Map** | How will this land across 12 different real-world audiences? | 🔨 Planned — core build focus |
 | **3.
 Safe Rewrite** | How do I phrase this to shrink the gap, without losing the message? | 🔨 Planned |

-Stage 1 never gates Stage 2 — even unverified or false claims get run through all 12 segments, because knowing how misinformation *lands* is exactly what journalists and policy teams need to counter it.
+Stage 1 never gates Stage 2 - even unverified or false claims get run through all 12 segments, because knowing how misinformation *lands* is exactly what journalists and policy teams need to counter it.

 ---